 PDWS Primary Drinking Water Standards.
 MCLs and MRDLs for con- taminants that affect health along with their monitoring and re- porting requirements, and water treatment requirements.
 PHG Public Health Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency. nant ose Illy nd ppb Parts Per Billion: Parts contaminant for every 1 billion parts of water. nt in k to ppm Parts Per Million: Parts contaminant for every 1 million parts of water. ectant of a RAA Running Annual Average s to SDWS Secondary Drinking Water Standards.
+PHGs are set by the California Environmental Protection Agency. ant se y l ррb Parts Per Billion: Parts contaminant for every 1 billion parts of water. t in to ppm Parts Per Million: Parts contaminant for every 1 million parts of water. tant of a RAA Running Annual Average to SDWS Secondary Drinking Water Standards.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
-T Number of tests for bacteria (Laboratory analysis) TT Treatment Technique: A required process intended to reduce the level of contaminant in drinking water.
-Units Number of units measured μS/cm Microsiemens Per Centimeter: Measure of electrical current flow through a solution. ater.
+T Number of tests for bacteria (Laboratory analysis) Units Number of units measured μS/cm Microsiemens Per Centimeter: Measure of electrical current flow through a solution. er.